CuratorCat/pcc-archive.org/wiki/collections/cats/index.md

 Cats of Purrnelope's Country Club are the first NFT collection in PCC Universe with 10,000 randomly generated NFTs that exist on the Ethereum Blockchain.
 Cats are Tier 1 NFTs.

 Holding a Cat gets you membership to this special Country Club, and helps unlock membership benefits in the PCC Universe.

+### Mint / Sale

+Cats mint started on Jul 7, 2021, and the price was 0.08 ETH per Cat.
+All 10k cats were minted publicly and there was no reserve for the team..
+The team was being annoymous at the begining of the mint, after Carlini revealed himself with [his post](/posts/2021/08/11/post/pcc-the-unanon), all Cats were minted on Aug 12, 2021.

 ### Clubhouse Access